wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 ## A Relation as a Subset of the Cartesian Product ($1 : n$)
 Subsets of the Cartesian product representing **associations** between sets.

-A relation can be considered the most fundamental type of mapping.
-	It provides the basic framework for associating elements of one set with elements of another set without imposing additional constraints.
+Relations provides the basic framework for associating elements of one set with elements of another set without imposing additional constraints.

 A **relation** between two sets $a$ and $B$ is any subset of the Cartesian product $A \times B$.
 	It describes how elements of $A$ are associated with elements of $B$.